bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Similarly in the sidebar components file, I'll also receive the props object and replace the Hello with an opening curly brace props dot greet, closing curly brace.
+<p>Similarly in the sidebar components file, I'll also receive the props object and
+replace the Hello with an opening curly brace props dot greet, closing curly brace.
 I click file, save all and wait for the apps to compile.
-All my components are now using the data they received from their parent components using their respective props objects.
+All my components are now using the data they received from their parent components using their respective props objects.</p>

-You should now be able to effectively demonstrate the passing of props to and within a component using classes and functions.
+<p>You should now be able to effectively demonstrate the passing of props to and within
+a component using classes and functions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 22 of week 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>22.
 Passing props</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here is the completed App.js file:
+<p>Here is the completed App.js file:</p>

 ```
 import Heading from "./Heading";